Realm of the Mad God: Gameplay

-Once all of the quest heroes and event bosses in a realm are defeated, Oryx closes the realm off, preventing players from entering the Realm.
+Once all of the quest heroes and event bosses in a realm are defeated, the realm is closed and players can no longer enter the Realm from the Nexus.
 After a delay, players are then teleported to Oryx's Castle, a high-level dungeon where they take down his minions and make their way into the castle.
 After a confrontation with the castle guardians, players can face off against Oryx himself in his chamber.
 Oryx's Castle also contains an alternative encounter that triggers when a specific condition is met, granting the players that choose this option over Oryx to fight a special boss and access several unique boss-only dungeons.

 Oryx has three, increasingly powerful forms.
 When Oryx's first form is defeated in his chamber, he drops a locked portal to the Wine Cellar, where his second form resides.
-The portal can only be unlocked if one of the players surviving the first Oryx fight happen to have an "incantation" that unlocks the Wine Cellar, which drops from various enemies throughout the game.
+The portal can only be unlocked if one of the players surviving the first Oryx fight happens to have an "incantation" that unlocks the Wine Cellar, which drops from various enemies throughout the game.
 Upon being unlocked, the players can storm the Mad God's heavily guarded Wine Cellar and face the true Oryx, who is significantly stronger than his previous incarnation and wields a completely new set of attacks.

 The rewards of the Oryx boss fights are a large amount of fame and some rare and useful equipment.
 After Oryx's second form is defeated, players possessing three special rune items can use them to reveal the portal to Oryx's Sanctuary, the most difficult area in the game as of July 2020.
-In the Sanctuary, players can encounter Oryx's third and most powerful form, who drops some of the most powerful items in the game.
+In the Sanctuary, players can encounter Oryx's third and most powerful form, which drops some of the most powerful items in the game.

+Mechanics

+Classes

+Realm of the Mad God offers 18 playable classes, each with their own unique ability.
+These classes are: Wizard, Rogue, Archer, Priest, Warrior, Knight, Paladin, Assassin, Necromancer, Huntress, Mystic, Trickster, Sorcerer, Ninja, Samurai, Bard, Summoner, and Kensei.
+Each class wears one of three armor types and uses one of six weapon types.
+Each weapon has an alternate type which behaves differently than the base weapon, altering the play style of that class.
+Depending on the class or item equipped, abilities can deal damage, inflict debuffs on enemies, buff or heal allies, or otherwise perform a defensive function.
+Players starting off will have access to the Wizard, or both Wizard and Rogue if playing through Steam.
+Players unlock other classes by leveling up or reaching level 20 with previously unlocked classes.

+Items

+Items are generally classified into tiers, with higher-tier items having better stats.
+Some items are not classified by tier and are thus either given an "untiered" designation, or a "set tiered" designation if they are part of an item set.
+Item examples include weapons, armor, rings, abilities, limited-use items, and April Fools' Day counterparts.